 I want to explain a little bit about Ads--formerly known as AdWords--to start.
 If you’re not interested in learning a bit of the basic information about the program and how it works, you can click here<insert anchor to example company subhead> to jump down to the beginning of the guide.
 I think it’s valuable to understand a bit about how a system works before using it, but it is not vital to getting your campaign up and running.

 Google Ads is the largest advertising network in the world.
-In 2019 Google took 31.1% of global internet advertising spend and this advertising represents the bulk of revenue for Google.
-Almost 87% of Google’s revenue comes from advertising.
+In 2019 Google took almost 42% of global internet advertising spend and this advertising represents the bulk of revenue for Google.
+Over 80% of Google’s revenue comes from advertising.

 Google Ads differs from most forms of advertising in that it targets people based on query instead of demographic.
 So instead of showing your ads to affluent homeowners between the ages of 40 and 65 (that’s a demographic target) you are showing your ads to people who search for “bathroom remodeling company near me.”

 Most advertising is demographic based.
 Television advertising is demographic based.
 So is almost all print advertising.
 Facebook is demographic based.

 Only online search advertising is query based, which makes it extremely powerful.
 The only traditional type of advertising that was similar to query-based search was Yellowpages, where someone would be looking for the service you offered.

 NB: Google also offers advertising that is demographic based as well; however, search ads represent the vast majority of Google’s ad revenue and are the most important component of the platform.

 Now that you know how it works, the question becomes, “why should I use it?”
 The “how it works” is the main reason why you should use it.
 Query-based advertising allows you to show your ad to people who are looking for what you do.